EduardYan/python-server-render-files/README.md

 __See these outputs is complicated.
 I created a client, for this server.
 You can use that client for save the content of the json object, in files.
 Also you can make request GET, GET-FILE, POST, PUT, DELETE.
 This is the link for the client.__

 [https://github.com/EduardYan/python-client-render-files](https://github.com/EduardYan/python-client-render-files)

+## Errors or Bugs.
+Send me a email to eduarygp@gmail.com